 Energy efficient ratings are based on the heating degree day value (HDD), which is the average annual temperature indicator.
 An HDD is the annual sum of the degrees of the average daily temperature for all days below 18 °C. The higher the HDD value, the colder the location.
 These ratings then correlate with the energy efficiency of the product as well as the climate zone for the product.

 In Canada, there are currently three climate zones.
-It’s important to know your zone and then ask for products that meet the needs of the zone.
+It’s important to know your zone and then ask for energy efficient products that meet the needs of the zone.
 It will be clearly displayed on the label of the product.
 If you live in Barrie or southern Ontario, it’s likely going to be zone 2.
-This handy postal code tool will show exactly which zone you’re in.

 However, if you buy a window rated for a zone that is warmer than the zone you live in, you may discover that the window does not insulate as well as you expect.

 Making a window or door that is energy efficient involves more than just a pane of glass and strong seal.
 It can get rather technical, but it’s those technical details that will help you save on energy costs.
 These include: